When to use what: Hand sketching, 2D floor plans, and 3D tours

 - Estimate timeline: ANY TIMELINE

 - Hazards on site: Irrelevant - the capture is SO quick!

 Encircle Floor Plan is so easy, accurate, and fast that it can be used on any job type or size.
 By enabling any field team member to capture a property in around 5 minutes using their smartphone, there is no need to fuss around with additional physical equipment, and no need to provide additional training.
 It prevents your field teams from spending time manually measuring and drawing by hand, so they can focus on their actual work to be done on site.
 Plus, the accuracy of Encircle's 2D floor plan tool (95% all the time, 97% with LiDAR) means that you no longer need to worry about missing or incorrect measurements on the sketches your field team creates.
 This makes it a great option for any job you may encounter, big or small.

 If there are health and safety hazards on your job site(s), Encircle Floor Plan is the fastest way for your team to capture the property and therefore reduce risks to your field team.
-The capturing process is a breeze for field techs because Encircle Floor Plan has built-in, live user guidance to ensure a correct scan.
-And, the ability to capture the scan as a continuous walkthrough video makes it faster than other solutions that make you pause to capture still images.
+The capturing process is a breeze for field techs because it's as simple as a continuous walkthrough video.
+This is much faster than other solutions that make you pause to capture still images of each room.

 This speed to capture and the fact that no additional equipment is needed also makes Encircle Floor Plan an ideal solution, regardless of job volume.
 When job volume is high, field techs are able to spend their time in the field doing the work, instead of manually measuring and sketching.
 Plus, there is no need to worry about sending expensive equipment between different sites, or having enough sets of cameras and tripods to capture the different properties you are working on.